-Cellulitis symptoms may include:
+Cellulitis symptoms include:

 - pain and tenderness in the affected area

-- redness or inflammation on your skin
+- redness or inflammation of your skin

-- tight, glossy, swollen appearance of the skin
+- tight, glossy, swollen skin

 - a feeling of warmth in the affected area